Bootstrap alternatives

 Community and Support

-When choosing a Bootstrap alternative, community and support should also be taken into consideration.
+When choosing a Bootstrap alternative, community and IT support should also be taken into consideration.

 The larger the developer community is for each framework, usually means that better resources are available to help with development and troubleshooting issues that may arise when using certain features or components.